 Encryption is a problem, and it is a problem that we see for certain providers...
 For individuals who put encryption on their traffic, we understand that there would need to be some individualized solutions if we get a wiretap order for such persons...
 We are suggesting that if the provider has the communications in the clear and we have a wiretap order, that the provider should give us those communications in the clear.

 "One of the biggest problems with compelling the [private key] is it gives you access to not just the target's communications, but all communications flowing through the system, which is exceedingly dangerous," said Stanford's Granick.

-Update, 11:40 a.m.
-PT: Adds additional comments from a Facebook representative saying the company has not received such requests.
+Last update, July 25 at 1 p.m.
+PT: Added a response from FastMail, which arrived after this article was published.
+This article was previously updated to add additional comments from a Facebook representative saying the company has not received such requests.

 Disclosure: McCullagh is married to a Google employee not involved with this issue.